RayLin1230/RCOS-Cilium/documentation/progress.md

 With kubectl, you can deploy applications, view logs, run diagnostics, and manage network policies.
 Its flexibility and comprehensive functionality make it an essential tool for developers and administrators working with Kubernetes to ensure efficient application management and cluster operations.

+(10)
+Minikube is a lightweight tool that sets up a local Kubernetes cluster on a single machine, making it ideal for development, testing, and learning.
+It supports various container runtimes, including Docker, and runs all Kubernetes components in a virtual machine or containerized environment.
+Minikube provides features like multi-node cluster emulation, ingress support, and add-ons for additional functionalities, allowing developers to experiment with Kubernetes without requiring a full-scale production environment.
+Its simplicity and portability make it a popular choice for getting hands-on experience with Kubernetes.